-Illegal Pot Grows In America's Public Forests Are Poisoning Wildlife And Water
+Illegal Pot Operations In Public Forests Are Poisoning Wildlife And Water

 Mourad Gabriel, Wengert's colleague and a wildlife disease ecologist, has documented that 85% of California fishers have been exposed to rodenticide.

-"In Fishers there is an in utero transfer and mother's milk transfer as well," Gabriel says.
-"The female is transferring that anticoagulant rodenticide to her fetuses or when she has birth and she gets exposed she can transfer to that mother's milk."
+"In Fishers, there is an in utero transfer and mother's milk transfer as well," Gabriel says.
+"The female is transferring that anticoagulant rodenticide to her fetuses or when she has birth and she gets exposed, she can transfer to that mother's milk."

 And when Fishers and other exposed wildlife die, for example, a whole host of animals and insects the feed on the carcass spreading the poisons further.

-"It is very similar to the same longterm legacy effects that DDT posed back in the day," Gabriel says, referring to the infamous insecticide that nearly wiped out several species, including the Bald Eagle, before it's 1972 ban in the U.S.
+"It is very similar to the same long-term legacy effects that DDT posed back in the day," Gabriel says, referring to the infamous insecticide that nearly wiped out several species, including the bald eagle, before its 1972 ban in the U.S.

 There's evidence, too, that waterways and fish are being harmed by the trespass grows.
 This site is uphill from a major creek.
-So as the water flows from into larger tributaries there is a good chance of contamination, researchers say, and not just the water.
+So as the water flows from into larger tributaries, there is a good chance of contamination, researchers say, and not just the water.

 "Potentially aquatic organisms in the aquatic ecosystems could be impacted as well.
 We are already seeing signs" of contamination, Gabriel says.